What Are Shared Expenses? Definition and Examples

 Why Shared Expenses Matter

-divide costs more fairly
+divide costs fairly based on an agreed approach

 Conclusion